The table of contents may be found here.

 since they have not been transported far enough even to round and

-events, such as landslides, earthquakes, meteor impacts, or
+such as landslides, earthquakes, meteor impacts, or volcanic

 The large clasts in a conglomerate can easily be examined to determine their rock type and thus identify their source.
 In young conglomerates, the source rock may be an obvious nearby outcropping or highland.
-In ancient conglomerates, the source rock may long have eroded away or been buried, and the conglomerate then provides the best information we have on an ancient uplift.
+In ancient conglomerates, the source rock may long have eroded away or been buried, and the conglomerate then provides the best information we have on the rock composition of an ancient uplift.

 The Shinarump conglomerate sample shown above is a moderately well-sorted clast-supported conglomerate composed of bits of quartzite that weathered from the flanking uplifts of the Ancestral Rocky Mountains.

-Below is a paleogeologic map of the surface on which the
+Below is a paleogeologic map of the Tr-3 surface on which the

 Shinarump was deposited.

 Paleogeologic map of the lower Shinarump Formation surface in the Jermez.region

 This map shows the age of the formations immediately under the

 Shinarump.
 Green shows areas where the Shinarump lies on the

 Moenkopi Formation, the next youngest formation in the Jemez.
 Red